2021 Supercars Championship: Driver changes

 Dick Johnson Racing fielded an all new line-up for 2021.
 Scott McLaughlin did not defend his title, leaving the series to race in the IndyCar Series with Team Penske.
 This was the first time the champion has not returned to defend his championship since Craig Lowndes did not defend his 1996 title.
 It was originally planned that he would return to drive with the team as an endurance co-driver, however this did not eventuate due to ongoing COVID-19 travel restrictions.
 Fabian Coulthard moved to Team Sydney.
 Anton de Pasquale, who moved from Erebus Motorsport, and Will Davison drove for the team.
 For Davison, he returned to the team he last raced for full time from 2006 until 2008.

 Erebus Motorsport fielded an all new line-up.
 David Reynolds and Anton de Pasquale left the team, and were replaced by Super2 drivers Will Brown and Brodie Kostecki.
 Reynolds returned to Kelly Grove Racing, having last raced for the team in 2011, to replace Rick Kelly, who retired from full-time racing at the end of 2020.

 Tickford Racing scaled back to three cars, Lee Holdsworth departed the team and Jack Le Brocq moved to the number 5 car.
 Holdsworth joined Walkinshaw Andretti United as an endurance co-driver with Chaz Mostert.

 Garry Jacobson left Matt Stone Racing to join Team Sydney.
 Zane Goddard and Jake Kostecki, who shared a car for the team in 2020, both raced for the team in all races.

 As a result of Team Sydney signing Fabian Coulthard and Garry Jacobson, Chris Pither and Alex Davison did not return as full-time drivers.
 Pither joined Brad Jones Racing as an endurance co-driver with Macauley Jones and Davison joined Dick Johnson Racing as an endurance co-driver for brother Will Davison due to Scott McLaughlin's inability to return for Bathurst.

 Mid-season changes

 On 4 November, Kelly Grove Racing driver David Reynolds was ruled out of the remaining Sydney Motorsport Park rounds for failing to comply with New South Wales Health Orders regarding mandatory COVID-19 vaccination.
 He was replaced by Luke Youlden, who made his solo debut in the series.
 Reynolds was originally scheduled to return to the team for the Bathurst 1000, however on 18 November, it was announced that he would return for round 11 at Sydney Motorsport Park.

+Wildcard entries

+Two wildcards would be entered for The Bend, Darwin and round 9 at Sydney Motorsport Park.
+Thomas Randle would drive a fourth car for Tickford Racing, while Kurt Kostecki competed for Walkinshaw Andretti United.

+Triple Eight Race Engineering entered a third car at the Bathurst 1000 for Russell Ingall and Broc Feeney.